 2. I also offer the following:

-- Online Course for HSPs (self paced, nurturing and supportive)
+- Online Course for HSPs Brain Training For The Highly Sensitive Person: Techniques To Reduce Anxiety and Overwhelming Emotions: An 8-Week Program (self paced, nurturing and supportive)

 - Global Coaching (phone or video options)

-- Parents of Highly Sensitive Children can also work with be directly to help guide you to support your sensitive child.
+- Parents of Highly Sensitive Children can also work with me directly to help guide you to support your sensitive child.

 I also offer several resources for HSPs:

 1. Books I am the author of the book, Brain Training for The Highly Sensitive Person, Techniques to Reduce Anxiety and Overwhelming Emotions.

 2. Resources ( a continually updated source of support for HSPs.)